The Fellowship provides funding for:

 - $5000 – typically for substantial projects involving distant travel or collaborative student projects

-- Experiences must take place at least 200 miles from Providence and from student's “home”.
-Travel must be to a place that the applicant has never been before.
+- Experiences must take place at least 200 miles from Providence and from student's “home.”

 - Fellowship travel must occur prior to the completion of a student’s final on-campus semester.

-- A final project report is required for all funded projects which should include a brief written narrative with media (photos, video, audio, etc.) that comments on the details of the project, findings and impact on student learning.
+- A Fellowship Report is required for all funded projects upon completion.
+This should include a written narrative as well as media (photos, video, audio, etc.) that describes the project and its impact on student learning.
 These reports will be shared publicly.

 - Students agree to participate in one-to-three post-project meetings for each cohort of award winners for reflection and development of learning related to project activities.

-- Fellows must agree to have winning proposals and final reports shared publicly.
+- Students agree to have winning proposals, final reports, and associated media shared publicly.